 Black British Research Scholar Scholarship

 The City Law School offers a full-time, three-year doctoral scholarship to a Black British researcher.
-Though not yet confirmed, it is hoped that this scholarship will be offered on an annual basis.
+It is expected that this scholarship will be offered on an annual basis.

 Athena Swan Charter and other Equality initiatives